pykale/pykale/CONTRIBUTING.md

 #### Unit tests

+A unit test checks that a small "unit" of software (e.g. a function) performs correctly.
+It might, for example, check that the function `add` returns the number `2` when a list `[1, 1]` is the input.

 Within the `tests/` folder is a folder structure that mimics that of the `kale` python module.
 Unit tests for code in a given file in `kale/` should be placed in their equivalent file in `tests/` e.g. unit tests for a function in `pykale/kale/loaddata/cifar_access.py` should be located in `pykale/tests/loaddata/test_cifar_access.py`.

 #### Regression tests